Exploiting Dealer Tells in Blackjack

 How to Spot Blackjack Dealers Prone to Giving Off Tells

-Nevertheless, dealers are human beings and as such, are still prone to making mistakes no matter how well-trained they are.
-Here are several other cues that can help you spot a dealer who gives off tells.
+Even so, dealers are human and can still make mistakes, no matter how well trained they are.
+Below are several cues that can help you spot a dealer who gives off tells.

 Card Placement